SergeySeroshtan/csv-scripts/readme.md

 `rename`    | Rename field in record.
 `retain`    | Retain fields in record.
 `copy`      | Create copy of record.
+`fields`    | Get list of fields.
+`values`    | Get map of fields and values.

-Also, following operations are useful for work with sets of records:
+Addionally, application provides following methods that are useful for work with sets of records:

 Operation   | Usage
 ------------|---------------------------------